piducancore/gatsby-starter-apollo-netlify/README.md

 **That's it**.
 Your Netlify Dev server is running at `http://localhost:8888`!

-Start by checking `src/pages/index.js` to see an example query using the `Query` component from `react-apollo`, and `functions/graphql/graphql.js` to start editing your Apollo Server.
+Start by checking `src/pages/index.js` to see an example query using the `useQuery` hook from `@apollo/client`.

+Also check `functions/graphql/graphql.js` to start developing your Apollo Server.

 You can find Apollo Server's GraphQL Playground at `http://localhost:8888/.netlify/functions/graphql`